The general linear group as a complete invariant for C*-algebras: Introduction

 induces a bijection $\theta_\varphi\colon \I(A)\to \I(B)$ between the set of idempotents of $A$ and $B$.
-This map is not in general an orthoisomorphism of idempotents (i.e. a bijective map which preserves orthogonality of commuting idempotents).
-It turns out that in many cases $\theta_\varphi$ is essentially an orthoisomorphism.
-More precisely, generalising the notion of oddly decomposability given in \cite{AlRBooGio} (see definition 3.1), we show in Theorem 3.5 that there exist a partitioning of the non-trivial elements $\I(A)$ into two set $\I_o,\I_{\bar{o}}$, such that the map $\tilde\theta_\varphi \colon \I(A)\to \I(B)$ defined by
+This map is not in general an orthoisomorphism of idempotents (\ie{}a bijective map which preserves orthogonality of commuting idempotents).
+However, it turns out that in many cases $\theta_\varphi$ is essentially an orthoisomorphism.
+More precisely, generalising the notion of oddly decomposability given in \cite{AlRBooGio} (see Definition~\ref{oddly}), we show in Theorem~\ref{thm2} that there exist a partitioning of the non-trivial elements of $\I(A)$ into two set $\I_o,\I_{\bar{o}}$, such that the map $\tilde\theta_\varphi \colon \I(A)\to \I(B)$ defined by

 is an orthoisomorphism.
-Using the maps $\tilde\theta_\varphi$ and $\varphi$ between the idempotents and invertibles of $A$ and $B$ we construct appropriate homomorphisms from $K_0(A)$ to $K_0(B)$ and from $K_1(A)$ to $K_1(B)$ and invoke on classification to show $A$ is isomorphic to $B$.
-By investing which \cst-algebras are oddly decomposable we prove the following two main results \begin{itemize} \item[(i)] Let $A$ and $B$ be simple, unital $AH$-algebras of slow dimension growth and of real rank zero.
-Then $A$ and $B$ are isomorphic if and only if their general linear groups are topologically isomorphic. \item[(ii)] Let $A$ and $B$ be unital Kirchberg algebras in UCT.
-Then $A$ and $B$ are isomorphic if and only if their general linear groups are isomorphic as abstract groups. \end{itemize} In the case the algebras $A$ and $B$ are simple and finite dimensional we refer to \cite{SchWar} by Schreier and Van der Waerden (see also \cite{GioSie3, HouHua, Sem} for related results).
+Using the maps $\tilde\theta_\varphi$ and $\varphi$ between the idempotents and invertibles of $A$ and $B$ we construct homomorphisms from $K_0(A)$ to $K_0(B)$ and from $K_1(A)$ to $K_1(B)$ and invoke on classification to show $A$ and $B$ are isomorphic.
+By investigating which \cst-algebras are oddly decomposable we prove the following two main results \begin{itemize} \item[(i)] Let $A$ and $B$ be simple, unital $AH$-algebras of slow dimension growth and of real rank zero.
+Then $A$ and $B$ are isomorphic if and only if their general linear groups are topologically isomorphic. \item[(ii)] Let $A$ and $B$ be unital Kirchberg algebras in the UCT class.
+Then $A$ and $B$ are isomorphic if and only if their general linear groups are isomorphic as abstract groups. \end{itemize} In the case the algebras $A$ and $B$ are simple and finite dimensional we refer to \cite{SchWar} by Schreier and Van der Waerden (see also \cite{GioSie3}, \cite{HouHua}, and \cite{Sem} for related results).